-The Company incurred substantial indebtedness, which may impact the Company's financial condition and the way it operates its business
+The Company has substantial indebtedness, which may impact the Company's financial condition and the way it operates its business

-In connection with the Company's acquisition of the assets of Fill-Rite, the Company incurred substantial indebtedness.
+The Company has substantial indebtedness.
 Such indebtedness includes senior secured first lien credit facilities comprised of a \$350 million term loan facility and a \$100 million revolving credit facility, and an unsecured senior subordinated term loan facility in an aggregate principal amount of \$90 million.
 The indebtedness could have important negative consequences, including: